verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 ### Disable application log collection in Verrazzano OpenSearch

 By default, the application ClusterOutput created by Verrazzano ensures that the logs for your applications are sent to the system OpenSearch.
-If you have configured an Output in your application namespace, your application logs will now be stored in two locations, the system OpenSearch, by using the application ClusterOutput and the custom destination, by using the Output resource you created in your application namespace.
+If you have configured an Output in your application namespace, your application logs will now be stored in two locations: the system OpenSearch, by using the application ClusterOutput, and the custom destination, by using the Output resource you created in your application namespace.

-If you want to opt out of the Verrazzano OpenSearch log collection, you can disable the application ClusterOutput by editing your Verrazzano custom resource as follows:
+If you want to opt out of the Verrazzano OpenSearch log collection, then disable the application ClusterOutput by editing your Verrazzano custom resource as follows:

 {{< clipboard >}}
 <div class="highlight">